 1. Know your data

-Understanding the what, why, and where of health data is the starting point to ensure privacy measures are appropriate and effective (this ePHI Audit Guide could help).
+Understanding the what, why, and where of health data is the starting point to ensure privacy measures are appropriate and effective.
 Information governance (IG) and management are key to establishing this know-how.
 Using IG gives you visibility into unstructured data in the complex data ecosystem of healthcare.

 Data minimization, or in other words, “collect only the health data that is needed to operate a service”, is a central tenet across privacy legislation.
 It is also a general good practice as it reduces overhead in securing data and any potential data breach — if you don’t have it, it can’t be exposed.